Andrew Graham

 At the end of Part 1, we learned that Bluetooth-only Electronic Shelf Labels could be updated through any browser that supports the Web Bluetooth API.
 That’s pretty cool, but could we push regular updates to our ESLs by running a script on a server too?
 Can we show glanceable information such as waste collection dates with data that is updated regularly?
 The answer is yes!

 Solving the first problem is easy - there’s a node-canvas package which is pretty much a drop-in replacement for the Canvas 2D drawing API.
-It relies on several dependencies so it won’t run on every architecture but it works well on my system.
+It relies on several dependencies so it won’t run on every architecture but where it works, it works well.
 The second problem is solvable too, as a package called noble exists for communicating with Bluetooth LE devices in Node.js.
-The original maintainers seem to have abandoned noble but a community-maintained fork is actively maintained.
+The original maintainers seem to have abandoned noble but a community-maintained fork is actively updated.

 A low resolution black, white and red picture of Queens University Belfast as it would appear on a small shelf label.